About

 5 August 2022

-The joint COE and PILON Cybercrime Working Group webinar on “Cybercrime Legislation in the Pacific: Sharing Perspectives on Recent Progress.
+On Friday 5 August 2022, the PILON Cybercrime Working Group, in collaboration with the Council of Europe hosted a webinar on “Cybercrime Legislation in the Pacific: Sharing Perspectives on Recent Progress.

 The webinar discussed progress in harmonising and updating legal frameworks on cybercrime and electronic evidence, in line with international standards (i.e., Budapest Convention) as a crucial milestone in equipping relevant authorities in the region to address cybercrime issues.
 We heard from Kiribati and Tonga on the approach their country has taken, and also Council of Europe presented on the impacts and benefits of acceding to the Budapest Convention, the accession process and further types of assistance the Council of Europe can extend to interested countries.